Professor of Computing Education / Director of Graduate Studies - Research

 However I am also particularly interested in Patterns and Pattern Languages, especially developing Patterns for HCI.
 I maintain The Pattern Gallery which tracks the variety of form that HCI patterns take, and co-organised a workshop at CHI 2003 Perspectives on HCI Patterns: Concepts and Tools.
 At this workshop we worked on a preliminary Pattern Language Markup Language (PLML).

 My Google Scholar profile.

 Professional ActivitiesCurrent & Forthcoming (updated August 2017)

 - I am a Vice Chair of the CPHC committee, and currently Chair the CPHC Learning Development Group

 - I am a member of the Board of the BCS Academy of Computing

 - I am leading the School's Makerspace effort.
 It's very exciting.

-- I am a member of the Editorial Review Board of the Journal of Computers in Mathematics and Science Teaching (JCMST)
+- I am a member of the Editorial Review Board of the Journal Computer Science Education

 - I am an affiliate researcher to the Crucible network in interdisciplinary design

 - I was immensely honoured, and proud, to be the 2010 recipient of the ACM SIGCSE award for Outstanding Contribution to Computer Science Education with the citation For outstanding contributions to computing education research and inspiring a generation of computing education researchers.
 Here is a recording of my keynote address to the conference.